-Employment

-Students who graduate with a DARC Associates Degree are highly sought after for entry level positions as substance abuse counselors in public and private agencies such as inpatient and outpatient mental health/substance abuse treatment facilities, local hospitals, prevention organizations and the criminal justice system.
+Employment: Students who graduate with a DARC Associates Degree are highly sought after for entry level positions as substance abuse counselors in public and private agencies such as inpatient and outpatient mental health/substance abuse treatment facilities, local hospitals, prevention organizations, and the criminal justice system.

-Curriculum

-The DARC program consists of two years of academic study which includes general education, DARC specialty courses and a one year internship.
+Curriculum: The DARC program consists of two years of academic study which includes general education, DARC specialty courses and a one year internship.
 All DARC courses (DARH101, H111, H112, H158, H213, H220) are open to any student at the college, provided they meet the perquisite of ENGH063 or ENGH096.
 DARH213 and DARH220 should be taken after completion of DARH111.
 The internship is by application and approval of the DARC Coordinator only.

-Internship Admission

-Acceptance into the internship is selective, through an application process.
-Interested applicants must have completed DARH101, DARH111, DARH112, and DARH158 with a C or better, complete a formal application and participate in the screening/interview process which occurs during the spring semester.
+Internship Admission: Acceptance into the internship is selective through an application process.
+Interested applicants must have completed DARH101, DARH111, DARH112, and DARH158 with a C or better, complete a formal application, and participate in the screening/interview process which occurs during the spring semester.
 Students accepted into the internship complete DARH251 and DARH252 in consecutive fall (DARH251) and spring (DARH252) semesters.

-Common core course listings and definitions appear on page 50.
-Placement testing will determine the sequencing of courses.
+Common core course listings and definitions appear on page 53.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.
-Refer to page 50 for a listing of courses that will satisfy elective requirements.

 Note: The DARC program is highly sequenced.
 Students are encouraged to take courses in the order they are listed below.